Building type

 Who do you deal with on multi-let buildings?

-Whoever holds responsibility for the envelope: the landlord, the managing agent or the facilities team.
+Whoever holds the envelope: the landlord, the managing agent or the facilities team.
 We provide written condition reports and itemised quotes that can be shared with leaseholders and used for planned-maintenance budgeting and service-charge transparency.

-Is coating a service-charge friendly option?
+Is coating service-charge friendly?

-A real surveyor inspects the building, photographs the condition and quotes only what it needs.
-Send the details and we will come back with a clear, practical route forward.
+One of our surveyors walks the building, photographs the condition and quotes only what it actually needs.
+Send us the details and we'll come back with a clear, practical route, not a hard sell.

 Book your free site surveyWhat does your building need?